-My name is Vishal and I’m 27 years old.
-Here is my interesting story of how I moved from being obese with 108 kgs, dropping down to 80 kgs and also completing my half marathon in 2016.
-Several life events had pushed me back to the shell once again since then and now in 2019 something magical happened.Vishal Jain
+My name is Vishal, and I’m 27 years old.
+Here is my exciting story of how I moved from being obese with 108 kgs, dropping to 80 kgs, and completing my half marathon in 2016.
+Several life events had pushed me back to the shell once again; now, in 2019, something magical happened.Vishal Jain

 From being obese to fit!

-My running journey started in the year 2016 where I met Coach Kay and started to train under his guidance.
+My running journey started in the year 2016, when I met Coach Kay and began to train under his guidance.
 My primary objective was to get fitter and deal with my college-days-obesity.
-During a one year period, I had completed 5 half marathons and had lost weight from 106 to 80.
+During one year, I had completed 5 half marathons and lost weight from 106 to 80.
 I couldn’t be happier than this.
 With a new rigour and confidence, I participated in multiple events like the Mongrels Duathlon, Cool Runners and Devils Circuit.
-But all of a sudden, I became careless and complacent after achieving my weight target.
+But suddenly, I became careless and complacent after achieving my weight target.

 Wise man’s words, misunderstood?

 “The highest wisdom is to find pleasure in small things”John Ruskin

 I again started indulging in my favourite foods mindlessly and resorted to a sedentary lifestyle.
 Was this my definition of finding absolute pleasure in small things?
 The new responsibilities and demands in my business commitments kept me from healthy lifestyle choices.
 I knew I was gaining weight all over again and was afraid to even go near the weighing scale.
 I also started to find many lame and stupid reasons to avoid running.